Parliament of Finland

 The Parliament of Finland (Suomen eduskunta /fi/; Finlands riksdag /sv/) is the unicameral and supreme legislature of Finland, founded on 9 May 1906.
 In accordance with the Constitution of Finland, sovereignty belongs to the people, and that power is vested in the Parliament.
 The Parliament consists of 200 members, 199 of whom are elected every four years from 13 multi-member districts electing 6 to 37 members using the proportional D'Hondt method.
 In addition, there is one member from Åland.

 Legislation may be initiated by either the Government or one of the members of Parliament.
 The Parliament passes legislation, decides on the state budget, approves international treaties, and supervises the activities of the government.
 It may bring about the resignation of the Finnish Government, override presidential vetoes, and alter the constitution.
 To make changes to the constitution, amendments must be approved by two successive parliaments, with an election cycle in between.
 The first parliament requires a 1/2 majority to approve it and the second a 2/3 majority.
 If the matter is urgent and can not wait for an election, the amendment can be declared urgent by a 5/6 majority.
 An urgent amendment can then be passed by a 2/3 majority.
 Most MPs work in parliamentary groups which correspond with the political parties.
 The Parliament currently comprises nine parliamentary groups.
 Since the establishment of the Parliament in 1905, the parliamentary majority has been held once by a single party: the Social Democrats in the 1916 election.
-Thus, for the Government to gain a majority in the Parliament, coalition governments are favored.
+Thus, for the government to gain a majority in the Parliament, coalition governments are favored.
 These are generally formed by at least two of the three historically major parties: the Social Democrats, Centre, and National Coalition.
 Ministers are often but not necessarily MPs.
 The Parliament meets in the Parliament House (Eduskuntatalo, Riksdagshuset), which is located in central Helsinki.

 The most recent parliamentary election took place on 2 April 2023.
 After the 2023 election the Orpo Cabinet was formed by the National Coalition, Finns and Swedish People's parties as well as the Christian Democrats.

 Name

 Finnish

 The Parliament's Finnish name is eduskunta, uncapitalized.
-The word was created in 1906 when the unicameral Parliament was established, with the approximate meaning of an 'Assembly of Representatives'.
-This word is used mostly to refer to Finland's legislature but can also be used as a general term for legislatures in any country.
+First attested in 1853 in Daniel Europaeus' Finnish-Swedish dictionary with the meaning 'Assembly of Representatives', it was used to refer to e.g. the United States House of Representatives.
+The term was introduced into the Finnish law when the unicameral parliament was established in 1906.
+Until the 1950s, eduskunta could be used as a general term for legislatures in any country, but nowadays it is only used for the Finnish parliament.